 An autumn climb in the East Neuk of Fife

 Largo Law is the best example of an extinct volcano you will find anywhere in Scotland.
-Rising 950 feet above the East Neuk village of Upper Largo it offers superb views of Leven, Elie, St Monans, Pittenweem, Anstruther and across the Forth to North Berwick and Edinburgh.
+Rising 950 feet above the East Neuk village of Upper Largo On reaching the top you are treated to some superb views of Leven, Elie, St Monans, Pittenweem, Anstruther and across the Forth towards North Berwick and Edinburgh.

-The walk starts from Upper Largo.
+This is a 20-25 minute drive west along the A917 from Crail and Sandcastle Cottage or you can take the 95 bus alighting in the centre of Upper Largo.
 Follow the signs from the main street for the cemetery where there is ample parking.
 There is one path up and down.
 This is through farm land so please follow the country code at all times.

 At the start of the walk you will find an information board which is worth taking a few minutes to read.
 The route is well signposted through Chesterstone Farm and all the way to the top.